Olusoji Elias (Counsel)

 He is a member of several lawyers' professional organisations and associations, including the Inner Temple, the IBA, the Commonwealth Lawyers Association, the Chartered Institute of Arbitrators, and the Association of Attenders and Alumni of The Hague Academy of International Law and its Professional Lawyers' Intergroup.
 Olusoji Elias was elected to the Royal Institute of International Affairs (Chatham House) in October 2007.
 He divides his time between Nigeria and the U.K.

-Copyright © 2006-2012 OLUSOJI ELIAS + COMPANY (COUNSEL) all rights reserved, all disclaimers apply
+Copyright © 2006 to date OLUSOJI ELIAS + COMPANY (COUNSEL) all rights reserved, all disclaimers apply